z4r/z4r.github.com/_posts/2011-03-20-bored-about-blog.markdown

 ##Let **deploy time** begin

-I just use [GitHub] to version my *home*.
-As every their work, [pages] is awesome with a very clean guide, so with a simple commit/push you now can read my [shit].
+I just use [GitHub] to version my *garage* projects.
+Like every their work, [pages] is awesome with a very clean guide, so with some commit/push you now can read my [shit].

 ##On the infinity and behind
-Tomorrow i'll try another guide to migrate my wordpress @ work and i can promise i won't speak no more about Ruby.
+Tomorrow I'll try another guide to migrate my wordpress @ work and I promise I won't speak about Ruby anymore.
-To *googlefy* this blog i need [sitemap] and analytics but for a while they can wait.
+To *googlefy* this blog I need [sitemap] and analytics but for a while they can wait.

 [Jekyll]: http://github.com/mojombo/jekyll
 [Zach]: http://zachholman.com/